Swiss FTD Network: Advancing Interdisciplinary Exchange on Frontotemporal Dementia

 How the Swiss FTD Network facilitates interdisciplinary exchange

-Flavia: Can you explain how the network functions and how do you communicate?
+Flavia: Can you explain how the network functions and how you communicate?

 Who participates in the Swiss FTD Network and which disciplines are represented